adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/11-error-handling.md

 ---

 # Exception Handling
-AdonisJS allows you to globally handle exceptions that are occured during an HTTP request.
+AdonisJS allows you to globally handle exceptions that occurred during an HTTP request.
 By the end of this guide, you will know:

 - How to catch all exceptions at a single location.
 - Using exceptions as control flow.